- Research shows an average retired couple in the UK spends £26,000 annually to retire comfortably.

 - Ideally, you would have paid off your mortgage by the time you retire and won’t need to pay for accommodation.

 - All debt must be paid off before retirement.

-- With age the structure of your spending is likely to change: older people spend less on food and drink, clothes and entertainment and more on services and health.
+- With age the structure of your spending is likely to change: older people spend less on food and drink, clothes and entertainment, and more on services and health.

 - You need to factor the costs of care in your estimate of how much you need to live on in retirement.
 Only one in ten people over 55 in the UK is saving to pay for care in old age; don’t be among the nine who don’t.

-All I said till now about estimating of how much money you need to retire comfortably, you probably could have worked out on your own – I merely saved you the time and effort to do so.
+All I said till now about estimates of how much money you need to retire comfortably, you probably could have worked out on your own – I merely saved you the time and effort to do so.

 Now, I’ll tell you about the things that you probably wouldn’t have remembered; or three key assumptions you must include in your estimates.